Aliases for KISS1R Gene

 External Ids for KISS1R Gene

 The protein encoded by this gene is a galanin-like G protein-coupled receptor that binds metastin, a peptide encoded by the metastasis suppressor gene KISS1.
 The tissue distribution of the expressed gene suggests that it is involved in the regulation of endocrine function, and this is supported by the finding that this gene appears to play a role in the onset of puberty.
 Mutations in this gene have been associated with hypogonadotropic hypogonadism and central precocious puberty. [provided by RefSeq, Jul 2008]

 GeneCards Summary for KISS1R Gene

 KISS1R (KISS1 Receptor) is a Protein Coding gene.
-Diseases associated with KISS1R include hypogonadotropic hypogonadism 8 with or without anosmia and central precocious puberty.
+Diseases associated with KISS1R include hypogonadotropic hypogonadism 8 with or without anosmia and precocious puberty, central, 1.
 Among its related pathways are Signaling by GPCR and Signaling by GPCR.
 GO annotations related to this gene include neuropeptide receptor activity and neuropeptide binding.
 An important paralog of this gene is GALR2.

 UniProtKB/Swiss-Prot for KISS1R Gene